survivejs/webpack-book/manuscript/03_introduction.md

 [Webpack](https://webpack.js.org/) simplifies web development by solving a fundamental problem: bundling.
 It takes in various assets, such as JavaScript, CSS, and HTML, and then transforms these assets into a format that’s convenient to consume through a browser.
 Doing this well takes away a significant amount of pain from web development.

-It isn’t the easiest tool to learn due to its configuration-driven approach.
+It isn’t the easiest tool to learn due to its configuration-driven approach, but it is incredibly powerful.
 The purpose of this guide is to help you get started with webpack and then to go beyond the basics.

 ## What Is Webpack